itsDigvijaysing/What-I-Learned/Salesforce/Dev/SF Dev Notes.md

 **Scratch Org** : It's source driven and disposable deployment of SF code and metadata.
 Scratch orgs are driven by source, sandboxes are copies of Production.
 They do not replace sandboxes.

-**Dev Hub** : It is the main salesforce org that you will use to create and manage your scracth orgs.
+**Dev Hub** : It is the main salesforce org that you will use to create and manage your scratch orgs.
 (Like Developer Org)

 ---

+## Unit Testing & End-to-End Testing

+- Unit testing focuses on testing small, discrete pieces of functionality in an application.
+To facilitate unit testing, build your application using small, testable units, instead of writing a single long Apex method or class.

+- End-to-end tests focus on testing an entire application or user journey.
+For web applications, this often involves testing in a browser to validate how the code and components on a page work together in a test environment, such as a sandbox or a scratch org.

+---

 ## Salesforce Best Practices

-- Create a code with mindset of using it for Bulk of data, so the code should be able to handle multiple record at once effectivery.
+- Create a code with mindset of using it for Bulk of data, so the code should be able to handle multiple record at once effectively.
 - Use Single Trigger per Object as in multiple trigger order of execution can not be determined.
 - Rather than storing value in variable & than using it for loop we can directly assign SOQL query inside loop condition.
 - Don't copy paste same code everywhere, we can just create it at one location and create reusable class & call it where we need.